Sathyaraj: 2000–2009: Comedy and character roles

 Other Films in the 2000s with Sathyaraj in the lead role that fared well at the box office were 6'2, Vanakkam Thalaiva, Kurukshetram, Adavadi, Periyar and Thangam.
 He received the Vijay Award for Best Actor for Onbadhu Roobai Nottu in 2007 and was also nominated for his performance in Periyar in the same year, in which he portrayed the life of social reformer and rationalist Periyar E. V. Ramasamy.
 About the role he said, "I myself being a rationalist, I found it easy to portray his character on screen.
 His principles and ideologies, like fighting for women's liberation and untouchability, have influenced me to a great extent".
-Sathyaraj makes a comeback to Tollywood after a long time in the action comedy movie Sankham (2009).
+Sathyaraj has played the protagonist father in the Telugu film Sankham (2009).